-The District reserves the option to redeem the Bonds maturing on and after February 15, 2033 in whole or in part before their respective scheduled maturity dates, in the principal amount of \$5,000 or any integral multiple thereof, on February 15, 2032, or on any date thereafter, at a redemption price equal to the principal amount thereof plus accrued interest to the date of redemption.
+The District reserves the option to redeem the Bonds maturing on and after February 15, 2034 in whole or in part before their respective scheduled maturity dates, in the principal amount of \$5,000 or any integral multiple thereof, on February 15, 2033, or on any date thereafter, at a redemption price equal to the principal amount thereof plus accrued interest to the date of redemption.
 See "THE BONDS - Optional Redemption Provisions."

+Mandatory Sinking Fund Redemption

-The Bonds issued as term Bonds ("Term Bonds") are subject to mandatory sinking fund redemption in accordance with the provisions of the Bond Order.
+The Bonds maturing on February 15 in each of the years 2048 and 2053 (the "Term Bonds") are also subject to mandatory sinking fund redemption prior to stated maturity as described herein.
 See "THE BONDS - Mandatory Sinking Fund Redemption."

-(1) CUSIP numbers are included solely for the convenience of the owners of the Bonds.
+&lt;sup>(1) CUSIP numbers are included solely for the convenience of the owners of the Bonds.
 CUSIP is a registered trademark of the American Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services, managed by FactSet Research Systems Inc. on behalf of The American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services.
-None of the Underwriters, the District, or the Financial Advisor is responsible for the selection or correctness of the CUSIP numbers set forth herein.
+None of the Underwriters, the District, or the Financial Advisor are responsible for the selection or correctness of the CUSIP numbers set forth herein.

-(2) The initial yields at which Bonds are priced are established by and are the sole responsibility of the Underwriters and may be changed at any time at the discretion of the Underwriters.
-Yield reflects the lesser of yield to maturity and yield to the first optional redemption date.
+&lt;sup>(2) The initial yields at which Bonds are priced are established by and are the sole responsibility of the Underwriters and may be changed at any time at the discretion of the Underwriters.
+Initial yield on callable Bonds represents the lesser of the yield to stated maturity and yield to the first optional redemption date.